 NOW: The record stands at 13.

-The notion that folding a piece of paper more than seven times is impossible is incorrect.
-Britney Gallivan, a high school student, managed to fold a giant roll of toilet paper a surprising 11 times.
-She discovered that the key was to alternate the folding direction correctly.
-Students at St. Mark’s School in Massachusetts broke Gallivan’s record by folding paper 13 times.
+The idea that folding a piece of paper beyond seven times is an impossibility is not accurate.
+Britney Gallivan, a high school student, achieved the remarkable feat of folding a massive roll of toilet paper 11 times.
+She revealed that the crucial technique involved alternating the folding direction correctly.
+This achievement has inspired other students at St. [school name] and beyond.
+Mark’s School in Massachusetts broke Gallivan’s record by folding paper 13 times.

 Fact 8: Great Wall of China

-THEN: The Great Wall of China is the only man-made structure visible from space.
+THEN: It was once believed that the Great Wall of China is the sole man-made structure visible from space.
+NOW: However, numerous man-made features can be seen from space.

 Contrary to popular belief, the Great Wall of China is not the only man-made structure visible from space.
 Although this rumor has persisted for a long time, it was finally debunked by the first Chinese astronaut, Yang Liwei.
 While the Great Wall can be seen under certain conditions, such as with snow or with a zoom-capable camera, there are many other man-made structures that can be observed from space.
 This includes the lights of large cities, major roadways, bridges, airports, dams, and reservoirs.